Summer Abroad Programs Policies & Disclosures

 Every effort is made to accommodate persons with physical, medical and/or learning disabilities; however, McGeorge cannot ensure that the housing and classroom facilities used in the summer programs abroad will meet the same standards for accessibility as do the facilities of the school's campus in Sacramento.

 The U.S. Department of State lists current travel advisories, if any, for each of the summer abroad program countries.

 A passport is a document issued by your government allowing you to travel abroad.
 A visa is a permit issued by the government you are planning to visit allowing you to enter that country.
 Passports and visas are the responsibility of the student.

 United States citizens can obtain a passport application from the nearest U.S. Department of State Passport Office or from certain State and Federal courts and post offices.
 If you lose your passport while abroad, contact the nearest U.S. embassy immediately.

 To avoid any delay in obtaining your visa or passport, be sure to apply as early as possible.

 Medical & Travel Insurance

-Medical and travel insurance is required to participate in any of Pacific McGeorge's summer abroad programs.
-If you are a student at Pacific McGeorge and have student medical plan, you are covered while abroad, including travel assistance with evacuation benefits that meet most Visa requirements.
+Medical and travel insurance is required to participate in any of McGeorge's summer abroad programs.
+If you are a student at McGeorge and have student medical plan, you are covered while abroad, including travel assistance with evacuation benefits that meet most Visa requirements.
 Students who have other private medical or travel insurance should check their insurance plans to ascertain if the plan extends while away abroad.